rojo-rbx/rbxlx-to-rojo/README.md

 ## Porting the game
 Before you can port your game into Rojo projects, you need a .rbxlx file.
 If you have an existing game that isn't an .rbxlx file, Go to studio, click on any place, and then click on File -> Save to file as.

-Then, click on the drop-down menu where it says "Roblox Place Files(.rbxl).
+Click on the drop-down menu where it says "Roblox Place Files (.rbxl)".

 Click on the "Roblox XML Place Files(.rbxlx)", and then click "Save".